andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 It is also difficult to point to single actions that can combat the climate crisis, but climate optimists would say that it is possible to change the world and implement the green transition for the benefit of most people (Kirkegaard 2024).
 This would involve phasing out fossil fuels in favor of renewable energy sources and reducing greenhouse gases in the atmosphere to an acceptable level.

-The climate pessimists, on the other hand, would expect that society as we know it today will collapse within a few decades, and that radical global changes will be needed to best weather the catastrophe.
+The climate pessimists, on the other hand, expect that society as we know it today will collapse within a few decades, and that radical global changes will be needed to best weather the catastrophe.
 Jem Bendell has presented a theory about this scenario, which he calls *deep adaptation* ([Bendell 2017](https://jembendell.com/2019/05/15/deep-adaptation-versions/)).
 He believes that the global response to climate change is insufficient and that we are heading towards a collapse of society as we know it today.
-The theory of deep adaptation describes how we should manage the transition from our current society to the one that follows.
+The theory of deep adaptation describes how we ought to manage the transition from our current society to the one that follows.
 He points to four key themes:

 - **Resilience:** Focusing on preserving what we value despite climate change; developing communities that are self-sufficient in energy, food and health.
-- **Relinquishment:** Encourages us to give up aspects of our lives that are unsustainable.
+- **Relinquishment:** Encouragement to give up aspects of our lives that are unsustainable.
 For example, giving up fossil fuel-dependent lifestyles, abandoning vulnerable coastal infrastructure.
 - **Restoration:** Proposing to revive sustainable practices and systems from the past and contribute to more nature and more resilient ecosystems.
-- **Reconciliation:** We must be ready to make peace with the changes and losses that climate collapse brings.
+- **Reconciliation:** Preparing to make peace with the changes and losses that climate collapse brings.

 Although we cannot predict the future with certainty, Bendell's "deep adaptation" scenario seems a plausible possibility.
 Whether Bendell's theory is pessimistic or realistic is debatable, but the implication is the same as that of climate optimists: we need to create rapid, fundamental systemic changes in society and the way we live and work.